Rohan-Dawar/lastfm-csv-flourish/README.md

-# LastFM - CSV - Flourish Script
+# LastFM - CSV - Flourish BCR Script

+### About
+This script converts a last.fm .csv into Flourish-readable data for a Bar-Chart Race animation

 ### Getting Started
 1. Have a [last.fm](https://www.last.fm) Account with some scrobbles